OniMock/qss_parser/README.md

 ![License](https://img.shields.io/pypi/l/qss-parser)
 ![Build Status](https://github.com/OniMock/qss_parser/actions/workflows/ci.yml/badge.svg)

 **QSS Parser** is a lightweight and robust Python library designed to parse and validate Qt Style Sheets (QSS), the stylesheet language used by Qt applications to customize the appearance of widgets.
-It enables developers to validate QSS syntax, parse QSS into structured rules, and extract styles for specific Qt widgets based on their object names, class names, or additional selectors.
+It enables developers to validate QSS syntax, parse QSS into structured rules, and extract styles for specific Qt widgets based on their object names, class names, attributes, or additional selectors.
 This library is particularly useful for developers working with PyQt or PySide applications who need to manage and apply QSS styles programmatically.

 ## Table of Contents